 Principles overview

-Aligning chartering activities with society’s goals
+Aligning chartering activities of charterers and shipowners with society’s goals

 The Sea Cargo Charter is supported by a robust and industry-appropriate climate alignment assessment methodology and carefully considered accountability and enforcement requirements that support practical and robust data collection and analysis practices.
-The Sea Cargo Charter also establishes transparency requirements for Signatories.
+The Sea Cargo Charter also establishes transparency requirements for signatories.
 Thus, assessment of climate alignment, accountability, enforcement and transparency make up the four principles at the core of the Sea Cargo Charter

 Principle 1: Assessment of climate alignment